 Earlier this summer, director Oskar Eustis’s production of William Shakespeare’s Julius Caesar, which had been mounted by the Public Theater (of which Eustis is the artistic director) as part of its Free Shakespeare in the Park program’s 2017 Delacorte Season in New York City’s Central Park, became a lightning rod for discussion and conflict.
 The depiction of the title character, a populist Roman ruler assassinated by senators concerned that his ascent could mean the end of their democratic ideals, was perceived as a doppelganger of Donald Trump.
-Some political partisans, who misinterpreted the show as an attempt to normalize or advocate violence against Trump and other Republican politicians, spoke out against it, protested it, and even interrupted the production, Two corporate sponsors withdrew support from The Public, and the National Endowment for the Arts distanced itself from the show.
+Some political partisans, who misinterpreted the show as an attempt to normalize or advocate violence against Trump and other Republican politicians, spoke out against it, protested it, and even interrupted the production.
+Two corporate sponsors withdrew support from The Public, and the National Endowment for the Arts distanced itself from the show.
 All of this became the predominant topic recently on this blog’s Facebook page.
-In fact, I posted so much related to this topic that I thought it might be useful to try to consolidate the various articles and links into this blog post, to which I have added some additional material.
+In fact, I posted so much related to this topic that I thought it might be useful to try to consolidate the various articles and links into this blog post.
+To that I have added some additional material that may be of interest.

 Next I posted “a brief snip” of video from a speech that Eustis gave from the stage of the Delacorte before a performance of Julius Caesar after the controversy had erupted.
 That was shared from The Public’s Facebook page, which also has a more complete version of that speech.
 In fact there is quite a bit of interesting stuff about The Public’s response to the controversy on their page, so please check it out.